 - We will review the bids submitted.

-- You will receive an email regarding your bid, whether you win or lose, once the bidding process has closed
+- You will receive an email regarding your bid, whether you win or lose, once the license payment is completed by the winner.

 - We will never disclose any bid information, including the high-bid.
 We reserve the right to reject all bids.